The Police, Crime, Sentencing and Court Bill (PCSC) received royal assent at the end of April 2022.

 ** excludes serious sexual, violent or terrorist offences.

-The changes will reduce the rehabilitation periods for the majority of sentences/disposals.
-But, one of the biggest changes will be allowing convictions which resulted in a prison sentence of over four years to become spent.
+The changes reduce the rehabilitation periods for the majority of sentences/disposals.
+But, one of the biggest changes is allowing some convictions which resulted in a prison sentence of over four years to become spent.

 For the very first time, the nature of the offence will be a factor in determining whether a conviction can become spent.
 The government refers to sentences of over four years which will never be spent as those which relate to “serious violent, sexual and terrorist offences” but the full list of offences can be found here.